Maoism: Contradiction

 Mao drew from the writings of Karl Marx, Friedrich Engels, and Vladimir Lenin in elaborating his theory.
 Philosophically, his most important reflections emerge on the concept of "contradiction" (maodun).
-In two major essays, On Contradiction and On the Correct Handling of Contradictions Among the People, he adopts the positivist-empiricist idea (shared by Engels) that contradiction is present in matter itself and thus also in the ideas of the brain.
+In two major essays, On Contradiction and On the Correct Handling of Contradictions Among the People, he adopts the idea that contradiction is present in matter itself and thus also in the ideas of the brain.
 Matter always develops through a dialectical contradiction: "The interdependence of the contradictory aspects present in all things and the struggle between these aspects determine the life of things and push their development forward.
 There is nothing that does not contain contradiction; without contradiction nothing would exist".

 Mao held that contradictions were the essential feature of society, and a wide range of contradictions dominates society, this calls for various strategies.
-Revolution is necessary to resolve antagonistic contradictions between labour and capital fully.
+Revolution is necessary to resolve the fully antagonistic contradictions between labour and capital.
 Contradictions within the revolutionary movement call for an ideological correction to prevent them from becoming antagonistic.
 Furthermore, each contradiction (including class struggle, the contradiction holding between relations of production and the concrete development of forces of production) expresses itself in a series of other contradictions, some dominant, others not.
 "There are many contradictions in the process of development of a complex thing, and one of them is necessarily the principal contradiction whose existence and development determine or influence the existence and development of the other contradictions".